astropy/astropy/docs/development/when_to_rebase.rst

 or modified in the PR commit history (The squashing should remove all but the last addition of the file to not use extra space in the repository).

-Combining/squashing commits is **encouraged** but not required where the number of commits is excessive for the changes made.
-The definition of 'excessive' is subjective, but would never apply for 5 or fewer commits even for a trivial change.
-Reviewers should use their discretion in suggesting to combine/squash commits.
-Be mindful of maintaining a welcoming environment and be helpful with advice, especially for new contributors.
-E.g., It is expected that a maintainer offer to help a contributor who is a novice git user do any squashing that that maintainer asks for, or do the squash themselves by directly pushing to the PR branch.
+Combining/squashing commits is **encouraged** when the number of commits is excessive for the changes made.
+The definition of 'excessive' is subjective, but in general one should attempt to have individual commits be units of change, and not include reversions.

-As an example, for a change affecting < 10 lines of source code and including a changelog entry, more than 5 commits would be excessive.
-For a larger pull request adding significant functionality, 20 or 30 commits may on the other hand be appropriate/acceptable.
+As a concrete example, for a change affecting < 10 lines of source code and including a changelog entry, more than a few commits would be excessive.
+For a larger pull request adding significant functionality, however, more commits may well be appropriate.

-As a general guideline, squashing should remove extraneous information but should not be used to remove useful information for how a PR was developed.
+As another guideline, squashing should remove extraneous information but should not be used to remove useful information for how a PR was developed.
 For example, 4 commits that are testing  changes and have a commit message of just "debug" should be squashed.
 But a series of commit messages that are "Implemented feature X", "added test for feature X", "fixed bugs revealed by tests for feature X" are useful information and should not be squashed away without reason.

+In all cases, be mindful of maintaining a welcoming environment and be helpful with advice, especially for new contributors.
+E.g., It is expected that a maintainer offer to help a contributor who is a novice git user do any squashing that that maintainer asks for, or do the squash themselves by directly pushing to the PR branch.

 When to rebase
 ==============